Dr. Peter L. McLaren

-Petar Jandrić and Peter McLaren. (in press).
+Petar Jandrić and Peter McLaren.
+(2014).
 Critical revolutionary pedagogy is made by walking – in a world where many worlds coexist.
-Policy Futures in Education, 12(6), 2014.
+Policy Futures in Education, 12(6), pp. 805-831.

 McLaren, P. (2014).
 Life in Schools (6th edition).
 Boulder, Colorado: Paradigm Press.

 Lilia D. Monzó & Peter McLaren.
 (2014).
 Critical Pedagogy and the Decolonial Option: challenges to the inevitability of capitalism, Policy Futures in Education, 12(4), pages 513‑525.

 Peter McLaren (2014) Education Agonistes: an epistle to the transnational capitalist class, Policy Futures in Education, 12(4), 583-610.